tytydraco/yessleep/out/Love_Shouldnt_Sting.md

 I hung up.

+—

 The kitchen was warm and bright when I got home.
 Something smelled really good.
 I kicked off my boots, and sat down at the kitchen table.
-A pair of plates along with a set of utensils and wine glasses adorned the tabletop.
+A pair of plates along with two sets of utensils and wine glasses adorned the tabletop.
 Katie came in and kissed me on the forehead.

 “How was work today?”